 The main reason was Club Penguin’s (and Disney’s) inability to adapt to a mobile-first world.
 Around the turn of the decade, many of its aging players began flocking to platforms like Instagram or Facebook to communicate with their friends.

-These platforms were, furthermore, more and more being accessed via smartphones and not computer browsers.
+These platforms were, furthermore, more and more being accessed via smartphones and not web browsers.
 Yet, Disney only introduced the first-ever Club Penguin app four years after acquiring the company (which coincided with the launch of the first iPhone).

 This was a necessary undergoing since Disney could not associate itself with a game that would expose children to swearwords and potentially harmful actors.